///// START OF VIDEO SCHEMA ///// ///// END OF VIDEO SCHEMA /////

 Physical Properties Sensors

 From a process control perspective, we can classify sensors as either Passive or Active.
+The primary difference between an active and a passive sensor lies in whether it requires an external power source.

-A Passive Sensor requires an external source of power to operate while an Active Sensor does not.
+A Passive Sensor requires an external source of power to operate, while an Active Sensor does not.

 Passive or Active Sensors-